-- Limit 4 trout or kokanee salmon in the aggregate. - No more than 2 may be cutthroat trout under 15 inches, and no more than 1 may be a cutthroat trout over 22 inches. - All cutthroat trout from 15 to 22 inches must be immediately released. - Trout and salmon may not be filleted, and the heads or tails may not be removed in the field or in transit. - Anglers are encouraged to voluntarily release all cutthroat trout. - Any trout with cutthroat characteristics (not necessarily jaw slashing) is considered to be a cutthroat trout.
+- Limit 4 trout or kokanee salmon in the aggregate. - No more than 2 may be cutthroat trout under 15 inches, and no more than 1 may be a cutthroat trout over 22 inches. - All cutthroat trout from 15 to 22 inches must be immediately released. - Trout and salmon may not be filleted, and the heads or tails may not be removed in the field or in transit. - An angler may have only one daily limit in possession at any time. - Anglers are encouraged to voluntarily release all cutthroat trout. - · Any trout with cutthroat characteristics (not necessarily jaw slashing) is considered to be a cutthroat trout.
 Slash marks under the jaw should not be used to distinguish Bear Lake cutthroat trout from rainbow trout at Strawberry.
 Slashing is sometimes absent on Bear Lake cutthroats and sometimes visible on rainbows.
-Better characteristics are deep orange pelvic and anal fins on the cutthroats, and white-tipped pink to graygreen pelvic and anal fins on the rainbows.
-Rainbows also have the pinkish lateral stripe on the sides (see fish descriptions beginning on page 43 of this guide for more information).
+Better characteristics are deep orange pelvic and anal fins on the cutthroats, and white-tipped pink to gray-green pelvic and anal fins on the rainbows.
+Rainbows also have the pinkish lateral stripe on the sides (see fish descriptions beginning on page 47 of this guide for more information).

-Strawberry Reservoir tributaries, Wasatch County
+Strawberry Reservoir tributaries,

+Wasatch County

-(a) Indian Creek and all tributaries to Indian Creek.
-Squaw Creek, the Strawberry River from Strawberry Reservoir upstream to USFS Road 124 (Bull Springs Road), Co-op Creek from the confluence with the Strawberry River upstream to US-40, and the Central Utah Project Canal (commonly known as the "steps" or "ladders") from Strawberry
+(a) Indian Creek and all tributaries to Indian Creek, Squaw Creek, the Strawberry River from Strawberry Reservoir upstream to USFS Road 124 (Bull Springs Road), Co-op Creek from the confluence with the Strawberry River upstream to US-40, and the Central Utah Project Canal (commonly known as the "steps" or "ladders") from Strawberry Reservoir up the channel to US-40, including that portion of the reservoir confined to the narrow "steps" or "ladders" channel.